willr42/coder-t2a2/README.md

 One of the first key benefits of an ORM is **abstraction**.
 With an ORM, we largely don't have to care about the underlying database.
 If the ORM is truly generic, we should be able to pick up our project and switch out the data layer without making any changes to the code.
 This is a great benefit in terms of testing (you can simply connect a test database, rather than production) and future-proofing, as today's most popular database may not stand the test of time.

 The next key benefit is **speed**.
 Without an ORM, we'd be forced to craft our own hand-written SQL queries for every single endpoint in our application, and write from scratch how we load data from the database into the application, and vice-versa.
-Using an ORM, we can move faster, as we're able to use the features of the language we're programming in rather than building more from the ground up.
+Using an ORM, we can move faster, as we're able to use the features of the language we're programming in rather than building more from the ground up (Liang, 2021).

 Another key benefit is **native language**.
 Writing SQL is an additional overhead for most projects.
 Particularly complex SQL may require an entire programmer or database admin devoted to it.
 Using an ORM like SQLAlchemy means we simply write Python code.
 Then, the SQL code is generated automatically for us.